 - Contraction in the urinary bladder sphincter which can lead to loss of control of urinary functions

 - Irreversible damage to the blood vessels in the brain, eventually resulting in strokes

-- Damage to the neurons that naturally create dopamine, resulting in a symptoms similar to Parkinson’s Disease later in life
+- Damage to the neurons that naturally create dopamine, resulting in a symptoms similar to Parkinson’s Disease

 - Increased likelihood of premature delivery and fetal abnormalities in pregnant women